albirrkarim/laravel-react-starter-kit-pro/README.md

 #### Support

+USD $10 / Hour.
 I provide consultation via online meeting.

-USD $10 / Hour

 #### Training Your Team

+USD $200 / Month (until you unsubscribe)

 I provide training your team via online meeting.

-USD $200 / Month (until you unsubscribe)

-Monday - Friday (1 Hour a day)
+Monday - Friday (1 Hour a day).
 So in one month i teach your team 22 Hour

 ### The payment is using github sponsors: